kubernetes/enhancements/keps/sig-node/5532-restart-all-containers-on-container-exits/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: `RestartPodOnContainerExits`
+  - Feature gate name: `RestartAllContainersOnContainerExits`
   - Components depending on the feature gate: kube-apiserver, kubelet

 ###### Does enabling the feature change any default behavior?

 No. The feature is opt-in.
-It only takes effect when the `RestartPod` action is explicitly used in a container's `restartPolicyRules`.
+It only takes effect when the `RestartAllContainers` action is explicitly used in a container's `restartPolicyRules`.
 Existing workloads are unaffected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the feature gate `RestartPodOnContainerExits` on the API server and kubelets will cause the `RestartPod` action to be ignored.
+Disabling the feature gate `RestartAllContainersOnContainerExits` on the API server and kubelets will cause the `RestartAllContainers` action to be ignored.
 Pods will fall back to the behavior defined by their `restartPolicy`.

 ###### What happens if we reenable the feature if it was previously rolled back?

-If the feature is re-enabled, kubelets will once again recognize and enforce the `RestartPod` rules for any pods that have them defined.
+If the feature is re-enabled, kubelets will once again recognize and enforce the `RestartAllContainers` rules for any pods that have them defined.

 ###### Are there any tests for feature enablement/disablement?

 - Unit test for the API's validation with the feature enabled and disabled.
 - Unit test for the kubelet with the feature enabled and disabled.
 - Unit test for API on the new field for the Pod API.
-First enable the feature gate, create a Pod with a container including RestartPod action, validation should pass and the Pod API should match the expected result.
+First enable the feature gate, create a Pod with a container including RestartAllContainers action, validation should pass and the Pod API should match the expected result.
 Second, disable the feature gate, validate the Pod API should still pass and it should match the expected result.
 Lastly, re-enable the feature